Sandalmoth/magic-chiptuner/README.md

 simultaneously.
 I have a suspicion that this four-brained-ness won't sound very good, but I'm gonna try it before I trash it.

+_2020-12-07_
+Model training setup with the new data.
+Chunked the data a bit for performance.
+It is still outrageously slow however.
+I may have to switch approach again, though I kinda wanna try training it overnight to see what it learns.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.